cloudblue/connect-python-openapi-client/docs/guide.rst

-To access an action that can be performed on a resource you can use the :meth:`~cnct.client.models.Resource.action` method of the :class:`~cnct.client.models.Resource` object or directly the name of the action.
+To access an action that can be performed on a resource you can use the :meth:`~cnct.client.models.Resource.action` method of the :class:`~cnct.client.models.Resource` object or directly using the call operator on the :class:`~cnct.client.models.Resource` class passing the name of the action:

 .. code-block:: python

-    endsale_action = client.products['PRD-000-000-000'].endsale
+    endsale_action = client.products['PRD-000-000-000']('endsale')

 This returns an :class:`~cnct.client.models.Action` object.

 Execute an action on a resource